izzygomez/dotfiles/README.md

 shfmt -i 4 -w FILE-NAME
 ```

 The `-i 4` flag specifies to use 4 spaces for indentation, & the `-w` flag overwrites `FILE-NAME` in place.
-This is not automatically enforced yet (see TODOs below).
+This is not automatically enforced yet (see TODOs below). `pre-commit` hooks could be used to enforce this formatting, & this has already been set up in the `pre-commit-config.yaml` file.

+### Pre-commit hooks

+After installing [`pre-commit`](https://pre-commit.com/) (e.g., via `brew install pre-commit`), run `pre-commit install` to install the hooks.
+This will run the hooks before every commit.
+To run the hooks manually, use `pre-commit run --all-files --verbose`.

 ### Submodules